 Baked eggplant parmesan, or eggplant parmigiana, is one of those classic Italian-style comfort foods most people enjoy.
 It’s also one of my favorite eggplant recipes.
 I love it so much, I even turned it into an open-faced sandwich so I could serve it as an appetizer.

 Much like lasagna, this is a casserole dish made of different layers, but here the star is globe eggplant.
-Like my zucchini parmesan, it's completely gluten free.
-You can have all the comfort with no pasta involved!
+Like my zucchini parmesan, you get all the comfort with no pasta involved!

 One important first step makes all the difference in this eggplant Parmesan recipe…